neuhausergenny/notes/README.md

 # 2024-01-07
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks more quickly and with fewer mistakes.

+# 2024-01-08
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, always strive for clarity and maintainability over complex optimizations unless performance metrics dictate otherwise.
+Remember that code is read far more often than it is written, so write with tomorrow's maintainer in mind."

+In essence, keep your code simple, clean, and easy to understand.
+This not only facilitates collaboration but also reduces potential bugs and eases future enhancements.
+The best programs are those that can be understood and extended by anyone on the team, not just their original author.